Chart Color Schemes

 Wollongong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 35 projects that could affect this region.
-Notable projects include the Wollongong to Coniston Rail Infrastructure Upgrade, Wollongong Hospital Redevelopment - Planning and Equipment Upgrades, Illawarra Renewable Energy Zone (REZ), and 21 Auburn Street, Wollongong.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 37 projects that could impact the area.
+Notable projects include Wollongong to Coniston Rail Infrastructure Upgrade, The Globe Wollongong, Illawarra Renewable Energy Zone, and Atchison & Kenny.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.